terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_trunk_v2.html.markdown

 * `tenant_id` - See Argument Reference above.
 * `sub_port` - See Argument Reference above.
 * `tags` - See Argument Reference above.
+* `all_tags` - The collection of tags assigned on the trunk, which have been explicitly and implicitly added.